prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/01-analyze-data-with-sql.md

     ![Screenshot showing the steps](../images/DP500-1-26.png)

-1. Name your script **Sales Parquet query** by opening Properties tab icon, and publish it.
+1. Name your script **Sales Parquet query** by clicking the Properties tab icon, and publish it.
 Then close the script pane.

      ![Screenshot showing the steps](../images/DP500-1-27.png)